Youssef-Elos/AES-Encryption-Decryption-GUI/README.md

 This project was developed as part of a cybersecurity assignment focused on encryption and decryption methods using Python.

 ## Contact
-For any questions or suggestions, feel free to contact me at abdellah.ressal@gmail.com
+For any questions or suggestions, feel free to contact me